Author of The Climate Diet

 Over the past century, though, the immense runs of wild salmon have been decimated by overfishing, pollution and parasites from open-water net-pen salmon farms, and genetic dilution from hatchery salmon releases.
 Almost miraculously, some wild runs continue to thrive.
 We believe that targeting only these abundant species and harvesting at a responsible level are the keys to saving salmon for the future.
 It’s the only way we can enjoy these magnificent fish and still ensure their survival.

 Partners: Guided by Science

 We’ve put in years of research, tapping the guidance and wisdom of experts, to find sustainable commercial salmon fisheries.
-The stringent sourcing practices we use today have been developed in partnership with the Wild Fish Conservancy.
+The responsible sourcing practices we use today have been developed in partnership with the Wild Fish Conservancy.

 All Patagonia Provisions salmon must be harvested from wild, self-sustaining populations rather than hatchery stocks or net-pen fish farms.
 We only work with place-based fisheries where sound science can assess fish population status and needs, and which use techniques, location or timing to minimize bycatch.
 Preference is given to fisheries that maximize eating quality through careful, individual handling of fish and support the health of the environment and human communities.
 Finally, all Provisions salmon are marketed with full transparency, including packaging that names the species, harvest location and type of gear used.